 - Oops!Something went wrong.Please try again later.

 Cyclerion Therapeutics is not a large company by global standards.
-It has a market capitalization of US$185m, which means it wouldn't have the attention of many institutional investors.
-In the chart below, we can see that institutions own shares in the company.
+It has a market capitalization of US$123m, which means it wouldn't have the attention of many institutional investors.
+In the chart below, we can see that institutional investors have bought into the company.
 Let's delve deeper into each type of owner, to discover more about Cyclerion Therapeutics.

 What Does The Institutional Ownership Tell Us About Cyclerion Therapeutics?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 As you can see, institutional investors have a fair amount of stake in Cyclerion Therapeutics.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Cyclerion Therapeutics, (below).
 Of course, keep in mind that there are other factors to consider, too.

 It looks like hedge funds own 24% of Cyclerion Therapeutics shares.
 That catches my attention because hedge funds sometimes try to influence management, or bring about changes that will create near term value for shareholders.
 Slate Path Capital LP is currently the largest shareholder, with 17% of shares outstanding.
 With 7.8% and 6.4% of the shares outstanding respectively, MFN Partners Management, LP and Artal Group S.A. are the second and third largest shareholders.
 Additionally, the company's CEO Peter Hecht directly holds 2.8% of the total shares outstanding.